yashdiwan12/Brain-Tumor-Detection/README.md

 We use Scikit-learn’s train_test_split function to divide the data.

 3. Train the SVM Model
-The Support Vector Machine (SVM) classifier is trained on the texture features extracted from the training set.
-SVM is a powerful classification algorithm that creates a decision boundary to separate different classes based on the features.
+Train the SVM(Support Vector Machine) Classifier.
+The SVM learns to distinguish between classes using the texture features from the training data.
+It draws a boundary to separate different categories based on those features.

 4. Model Evaluation
 After training, the model is evaluated using the testing set.
 Evaluation metrics include: